 Primula, a genus of the Primulacae family, has more than 400 different species, not counting the thousands of hybrids and cultivars.
 Found mainly throughout Europe, Asia and North America, however a small number of species are found in the tropics and the tip of South America.

 As a result of their diverse locations and growing habitats, it is not possible, here, to go into the growing or propagation methods for individual species.
 A number of good publications have been produced on Primulas for those wishing more detailed information.
 Or why not join us and learn direct from our expert growers, many of whom are willing to give advise and even plants to new members.

 Many Primulas are hardy, however for showing purposes they are best grown under cover.

-At our Primula Show held in early April, each year, the Primulas are broadly grouped as follows:
+As our Primula Show is held in early April, each year, the Primulas in flower at that time are broadly grouped as follows: